Understanding Fairness in Software Engineering: Insights from Stack Exchange: Discussion

 In RQ2.1 we found that practitioners mostly discuss about fairness in \textit{income} (e.g., \cite{exampleincome}).
 This finding suggests that practitioners are primarily focused on understanding and discussing the outcomes they achieve as a result of their work.
 It reflects an interest in the tangible results and impacts of their efforts.
 One study by Bhal et al. emphasizes the need for human resource departments to improve pay and raise determination processes to retain software professionals in competitive salary environments \cite{bhal2007}.
 Another study highlights that gender remains a significant factor in assessing software developers' salaries \cite{Dattero2005Assessing}.

-According to the popularity metric, namely \textit{median views} and \textit{median score}, fairness \textit{recruitment} (e.g., interviewing someone you know \cite{examplerec1234}) is the context in which many of the user's both visitors and registered users read the discussions and find it valuable.
+According to the popularity metric, fairness \textit{recruitment} (e.g., interviewing someone you know \cite{examplerec1234}) is the context in which many of the user's both visitors and registered users read the discussions and find it valuable.
 This has the connotation that recruitment is a fundamental aspect of the professional world, and many people face and relate to the same problem and wish to discover the solution.
 It also indicates that posts in these situations meet the needs of practitioners and provide relevant information that they desperately seek.
-Previous research, such as that conducted by Behroozi et al., has emphasized the significance of increasing transparency, fairness, and inclusivity in the hiring process \cite{Behroozi2020}.
-The authors have proposed a list of recommendations to assist companies in enhancing their recruitment practices \cite{Behroozi2020}.
-This includes being mindful of the wording and language used during the first point of contact with the candidate \cite{Behroozi2020}.
+Previous research has proposed a list of recommendations to assist companies in enhancing their recruitment practices, including being mindful of the language used during the first contact with the candidate \cite{Behroozi2020}.